falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 Remember, it is a CO-RE probe; it means it does not need to download any external artifact as it is already built inside Falco!
 Moreover, it spots better performance compared to the old eBPF probe.

-Finally, while delivering the new eBPF probe, Andrea also shipped a brand new drivers' testing framework, that is today used in libs CI to test each filler consistency between all 3 drivers!
+Finally, while delivering the new eBPF probe, Andrea Terzolo also shipped a brand new drivers' testing framework, that is today used in libs CI to test each filler consistency between all 3 drivers!
 I think this alone was worth all the effort!
-On behalf of the whole community, thank you Andrea for your tremendous job!
+On behalf of the whole community, thank you for your tremendous job!

 Remember, the new probe has stricter kernel releases requirements; for more info, check out our [blog post](https://falco.org/blog/falco-modern-bpf/)!